 Or, let’s face it; you could always take a little magnesium and a good vitamin E daily.

-And now the most recent information started coming out about two or three years ago, when a Dr Orr from the Royal College of Surgeons (England) performed a cohort study that went like this:
+And now the most recent information started coming out a few years ago, when a Dr Orr from the Royal College of Surgeons (England) performed a cohort study [cohort means “a group of people;” their medical histories help researchers point to causes and risk factors; see Studies Show] that went like this:

 Software was used to analyze 10,000 patients registered with a large primary care facility who fit the following profile: